Want to take a long trip with an ebike? Just want to proof yourself against running out of juice on your commute? Here

 60 Volt (16S) Battery Charge Chart

 With a 100% charge voltage of 67.2 volts, when you have one of these you are getting into high voltage territory

-Please take note: What I am describing here is not for everyone.
-You need to do this right.
-If you have any qualms about doing this kind of basic electrical work, don’t try it.
-Mean Well LED power supplies have been used by the DIY ebike community for years.
+Please take note: Mean Well LED power supplies have been used by the DIY ebike community for years.
 The concept is not new.
 The weak link here is you and if you screw this up consequences could be profound If you know your way around a crimper, or a soldering iron… great this will be easy.
 Kid stuff.
 If not, don’t pick this project as your first learning experience.
+With that said, here is a complete instruction set on making one of these units.

 Why reinvent the wheel here?
 What benefit could be gained?